snetbl/potatoes/README.md

 # POTATOES
 Below you will find the steps to follow to obtain the results from the paper "Anomaly Detection With Partitioning Overfitting Autoencoder Ensembles".
-This has only been used on ubuntu 18.04.
+This has only been tested on ubuntu 18.04, but should work with any anaconda3 and tensorflow 2 installation.

 After cloning the repository, you need to make sure that you have the necessary libraries installed.
 We use anaconda3 with tensorflow 2.